AllenNeuralDynamics/aind-analysis-job-dispatch/README.md

 - `asset_id`: Unique identifier(s) for the data asset
 - `asset_name`: Human-readable name(s) of the data asset
 - `file_location`: Specific file path(s) when using file extension filtering
-- `distributed_parameters`: Serialized `AnalysisSpecification` defined in the [analysis wrapper](https://github.com/AllenNeuralDynamics/aind-analysis-wrapper/tree/main/code/analysis_wrapper) parameters to run on each data asset
+- `distributed_parameters`: Serialized `AnalysisSpecification` parameters from the `analysis_parameters.json` file to run on each data asset

 ## Integration with Analysis Workflows